evga/retard.js/README.md

 - you NEED a web server

 > [!CAUTION]
-> Trying to load a module without a web server will result in an cors-whatever-bullshit error!
+> Trying to load a module without a web server will result in a cors-whatever-bullshit error!

 Download the latest version: